 Over time, the dance studio becomes a safe space for many of those who enter it.
 This is especially true of those people who find a true passion for dance.
 Plain and simple, this is something that we hope to offer to all those who come into our studio.
 However, we know that when first beginning to take dance classes, it is very easy to be intimidated by all that is going on.
 After all, being in a new environment is always a tad bit uncomfortable, even when you think you have some idea of what you can expect.
-This is why we have chosen to give you a detailed description of the dance studio and all the components it contains.
+This is why we have chosen to give you a detailed description of our dance studio here in Palm Beach Gardens and all the components it contains.
 Continue reading below to learn more about how the dance studio is set up so that you can better explain it to your kid once they begin their dance classes.

 The Performance Surface

 The surface that your child will be dancing on probably varies depending on how experienced they are, as well as their age and the type of dance they are performing.
 While you may not think of it as a vital part of a dancer’s time in the studio, the solid wood floors they are dancing on will become where they spend the majority of their time.

 For our younger dancers, there may be a mat on the floor from time to time that acts as a buffer.
 Keep in mind that there is nothing wrong with learning on a mat to begin with.
 Different performance surfaces offer different things for those who have varying levels of experience.
 Eventually, your child will graduate from the mat and move to the hardwood floors once they have acquired the confidence and skill to do so.